 Primus Group LLC v.
 Smith and Wesson, et al. is a putative class action filed in the United States District Court for the Southern District of Ohio on August 8, 2019.
 Plaintiff alleges that the defendants' lawful sale of modern sporting rifles violates the Racketeer Influenced Corrupt Organizations Act and seeks a temporary restraining order ("TRO") and permanent injunction.
 On August 20, 2019, the court denied plaintiff's request for a TRO.
 On September 3, 2019, defendants filed a motion to dismiss pursuant to Federal Rule of Civil Procedure 12(b)(6).
 On September 16, 2019, plaintiff filed an Amended Complaint.
 On October 9, 2019, the court dismissed plaintiff's Amended Complaint, with prejudice.
-Plaintiff filed a Notice of Appeal on October 15, 2019 and has since sought two extensions of time to file its initial brief.
+Plaintiff filed a Notice of Appeal on October 15, 2019.
+The parties fully briefed the appeal and the Court of Appeals for the Sixth Circuit entered an order affirming the dismissal on February 8, 2021.